Suspect in custody for assaulting Montreal police officer in case that led to wrongful arrest | CBC News

 While police insisted Camara's arrest was not due to racial profiling, his case spurred protests and outcries from activists saying it was part of a larger pattern of inequality.

-Soon after Camara was exonerated, about 200 people gathered near Montreal Police headquarters on to protest racial profiling and police brutality.
+Soon after Camara was exonerated, about 200 people gathered near Montreal police headquarters to protest racial profiling and police brutality.

 "We hope this arrest will, we hope, help restore a sense of tranquillity and peace for the victims, Agent Vig, and the population of Montreal," Shane said on Thursday afternoon.